Positive Way To Deal With Your Anger and Frustration

 Write it out - Keep a journal about your feelings.
 It really helps to get your feeling out of our head and heart and onto paper.

 Let it out - Find a place that is secluded and SCREAM!!
 Yes, let it out - you can scream into a pillow, punch a pillow or stomp.
 Sometimes a good temper tantrum is in order.

 Channel it out - Find some creative way to channel your feelings.
 Listen to music, paint, turn on the music and dance!
 There are many ways to creatively channel out anger.

 Chill out - Try listening to calming music, taking in slow deep breaths, meditating or doing yoga.

 Work it out - Do something physical.
 Get out and run, go to the gym or go for a brisk walk.

 Please keep in mind that anger isn't always a bad emotion but sometimes the way we deal with our anger is bad.

 There are many times where anger can be good and is quite appropriate.

-It can be a protection from allowing other people to manipulate
+It can be a protection from allowing other people to manipulate or dominate us.

 It can also motivate us to take action when needed